sebastianmalcolm/whisper-anywhere/README.md

-## 🎙️ Voice-to-Text ChatGPT: Transcribe with Whisper API 🚀
+## Voice-to-Text (almost) anywhere in Chrome using OpenAI Whisper API and the clipboard 🚀

-Elevate your ChatGPT experience with [Voice-to-Text ChatGPT chrome extension](https://chrome.google.com/webstore/detail/whisper-to-chatgpt/jdmppbmnffdfhjlddebcelhigiomacfl?hl=ru&authuser=0)!
-Seamlessly record your voice and transcribe it using OpenAI's Whisper API - all within your Chrome browser.
-Just click, record, and transcribe! 🎉

-This extension is now a React application and open-source! 🎉 Check out the repository on GitHub: https://github.com/Ordinath/Whisper_to_ChatGPT
+Just click ctrl+alt+r to start/stop recording and the extension will use OpenAI Whisper API to transcribe your voice, copy the transcription to clipboard and paste it at the current caret position. 🎉

+This repository is a fork of https://github.com/Ordinath/Whisper_to_ChatGPT I don't know much about web development, and I've spent only a couple of hours on this extension, so it might still be a little buggy and slow, but mostly it works!

 ## ✨ Features

-- 🎤 Record your voice and transcribe it using the powerful Whisper API
+- 🎤 Record and transcribe your voice on-the-fly using OpenAI's Whisper API
-- ⚡ Configurable shortcut button to quickly activate the microphone
+- ⌨ Configurable keyboard shortcut to quickly start/stop the recording.
-- 🌐 Use the extension with main inputs on chat.openai.com and edit-inputs
 - 🔧 Customize the prompt for better API voice recognition results
-- 👁️ Clean and user-friendly interface with an eye-catching mic button
-- 🔄 Support for multiple Whisper API prompts for versatile transcription contexts
+- 💬 Support for multiple Whisper API prompts for versatile transcription contexts
-- 🌍 Implicit translation support for transcribing and translating your input
+- 🌍 Implicit translation support for transcribing and translating your input to English
 - 💾 Download your transcriptions as sound files for further use
+- 🌐 Use the extension with main inputs on chat.openai.com and edit-inputs (Not tested in this fork).
-- 📌 Snippets feature (in beta) for quickly pasting frequently used text in the ChatGPT text area
+- 📌 Snippets feature (in beta) for quickly pasting frequently used text in the ChatGPT text area (Not tested in this fork).

-## 🔧 How to Run Locally
+## 🔧 How to Build and Run Locally

 To run the extension locally in your Chrome browser, follow these steps:

-1. Clone or download the repository from GitHub: https://github.com/Ordinath/Whisper_to_ChatGPT
+1. Download or clone the repository from GitHub: `git clone https://github.com/redocrepus/Whisper-Paste.git`
-2. Install the dependencies by running `npm install` in the project folder
+2. Install the dependencies by running `npm install` in the project folder **(I've verify that it works with Node.JS v16.5.0)**
 3. Run `npm run build` to build the app for production to the build folder
 4. Open Google Chrome and navigate to chrome://extensions
 5. Enable "Developer mode" by toggling the switch in the top-right corner
 6. Click on "Load unpacked" button and select the build folder created in step 3
 7. The extension should now appear in your list of installed extensions

-Now you can use Voice-to-Text ChatGPT extension without downloading it from the Chrome Web Store!
+8. Click the extension's button (microphone) to configure.

 ## 🔑 API Key Disclaimer